caderek/arrows/packages/multimethod/README.md

 )

 /**
- * Creating a new multimethod with many new methods via fromMulti function */ const area = multi( baseArea,
+ * Creating a new multimethod with many new methods via `multi` function */ const area = multi( baseArea,